yazanabdulhafez/reading-notes/read22.md

 ### Implementing your adapter and view holder

+Adapter and view holder are two classes work with each other The ViewHolder is a wrapper around a View that contains the layout for an individual item in the list.
+The Adapter creates ViewHolder objects when its needed also sets the data for those views.

+The process of associating views to their data is called binding.

 When you define your adapter, you need to override three key methods:

-* <span style="color: blue;">onCreateViewHolder()</span>: RecyclerView calls this method whenever it needs to create a new ViewHolder.
-The method creates and initializes the ViewHolder and its associated View, but does not fill in the view's contents—the ViewHolder has not yet been bound to specific data.
+1. <span style="color: blue;">onCreateViewHolder()</span>: This method creates and initializes the ViewHolder and its associated View, but does not fill in the view's contents—the ViewHolder has not yet been bound to specific data.

-* <span style="color: blue;">onBindViewHolder()</span>: RecyclerView calls this method to associate a ViewHolder with data.
+2. <span style="color: blue;">onBindViewHolder()</span>:This method is called by RecyclerView  to associate a ViewHolder with data.
 The method fetches the appropriate data and uses the data to fill in the view holder's layout.
-For example, if the RecyclerView displays a list of names, the method might find the appropriate name in the list and fill in the view holder's TextView widget.

-* <span style="color: blue;">getItemCount()</span>: RecyclerView calls this method to get the size of the data set.
-For example, in an address book app, this might be the total number of addresses.
-RecyclerView uses this to determine when there are no more items that can be displayed.
+3. <span style="color: blue;">getItemCount()</span>:this method called by RecyclerView   to get the size of the data set.

 ## Resources used in this reading